-supply and demand relationships that define the price of a commodity at any given time.
-(See How Demand and Supply Determine Market Price)
+Agriculture commodity markets are analyzed either technically or fundamentally.
+Fundamental analysis studies supply and demand relationships that define the price of a commodity at any given time.
+Read how demand and supply determine market price.

-Both fundamental and technical analysis can be used to study commodity markets.
+Both fundamental and technical analysis are used to study commodity markets.
 Fundamentals, or supply/demand factors, tend to provide underlying reason to the market.
 Technical analysis is used to provide an indication of price trend, and an estimate of the timing and magnitude of price change.
 Of the two, fundamentals are the stronger force.
 However, because so many market participants follow technical indicators, response to those indicators can affect a market dramatically.

 Bar or high/low/close charts

 Bar charts are used to plot price movements over a specific period, usually a day or week.
 These charts, sometimes called high/low charts, consist of a vertical line showing the price range for the period, and a small horizontal tick mark on the right side of the vertical line.
 In the case of a daily chart, the top of the line would be the day's high traded price, the bottom corresponds with the day's low price, and the tick on the right side of the line is the closing price.
 On some charts, there is also a tick on the left side of each vertical line denoting the opening price for the period.